- BROWSE INITIATIVES

 WUE INSTITUTIONS, COLLEGE ADVISORS, HIGH SCHOOL COUNSELORS

 WUE (pronounced “woo-wee”) is the Western Undergraduate Exchange, a program of the Western Interstate Commission for Higher Education (WICHE).
-Through WUE, students in western states may enroll in 150 two-year and four-year college institutions at a reduced tuition level: 150 percent of the institution's regular resident tuition.
+Through WUE, students in western states may enroll in more than 150 two-year and four-year college institutions at a reduced tuition level: 150 percent of the institution's regular resident tuition.
 The program began in 1987 and all WICHE states have now signed the agreement.
 A copy of your state’s signed WUE agreement is available for your review.
 Students from all WICHE member states are eligible to request the WUE tuition discount.

 WICHE member states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.
 Search the WUE Online Database to see which institutions participate and which programs are available at the discounted WUE rate.

 When states and their colleges and universities participate in WUE, everybody wins!

 Advantages for participating institutions.
 While the WUE tuition reciprocity arrangement does not provide financial reimbursement to institutions for WUE students, there are many advantages to the participating institution.
 WUE can help institutions to build an enrollment base to strengthen programs, improve efficiency by filing excess capacity, and provide student diversity.
 Some institutions that border other states value the program as it enables them to serve the citizens of the nearby communities.
 WICHE’s new online searchable WUE database will prove a valuable tool to promote your institution and its programs of study.